AddisonG/Reference/Bootloaders.md

 Bootloaders are all different, but are ultimately intended to locate and execute another more complicated system, and hand control over to it.
 The process of using a bootloader to bootstrap a more complicated and better equipped bootloader is very common, and is referred to as "chain-loading".
 Some boot loaders allow user input, and allow the user to choose between several Operating Systems (which could require more chainloading)

-Bootloaders can be categorised into "stages", depending on where they are stored on the disk, which corresponds directly to their complexity.
+Bootloaders can be categorised into "stages", depending on where they are stored on the disk, which corresponds directly to their complexity:

-"Stage 1" bootloaders are located in the MBR (or VBR), and contain a maximum of 446 bytes of executable machine code.
+- `Stage 1` bootloaders are located in the MBR (or VBR), and contain a maximum of 446 bytes of executable machine code

-"Stage 1.5" bootloaders are located in the "MBR Gap", or rarely have their own partition (e.g: BIOS_grub, BIOS Boot Partition)
+- `Stage 1.5` bootloaders are located in the "MBR Gap", or rarely have their own partition (e.g: BIOS_grub, BIOS Boot Partition)

-"Stage 2" bootloaders are located on the disk, alongside the operating system and files.
+- `Stage 2` bootloaders are located on the disk, alongside the operating system and files

 ### What is the difference between GPT and MBR?